VRConservation/fbabook/_sources/chapters/ecivis.md

 - Please refer to the project/proposal chapter of the FBA guide for tips on developing your budget and the relationship between budget and scope development.
 - If you are applying on behalf of a non-profit or Tribe, you may include indirect costs.
 Indirect costs are not eligible for grant budgets for most applicants.
 If you have questions about indirect costs or how to include them in your grant budget, refer to the grant solicitation guidelines and the eCivis template.
 - Project budgets in eCivis are shown in categories such as Salaries & Wages, Contractual, Travel & Per diem, Equipment, Other Costs, Indirect Cost.
 To enter budget items into each category, click on the category name (e.g., Salaries & Wages), which will bring up additional boxes to fill in.
 Line items automatically calculate the unit and unit cost the first time you enter them.
 However, the line item will not automatically update if you change one of these amounts.
-You will need to manually recalculate the Costs and, if applicable, the Cost Share.
+You will need to recalculate the Costs manually and, if applicable, the Cost Share.
-- Both extended and cost are calculated from multiplying units by unit cost and are not distinguished from each other in eCivis.
+- Both extended and cost are calculated by multiplying units by unit cost and are not distinguished in eCivis.
 - Budget Narrative
     - The budget narrative is entered at the bottom of the budget page on eCivis.
     - It has a limit of 8,000 characters, which includes spaces.